erikandersson96/portfolio-project-five/README.md

 ### AndWatch's - Balsamiq Wireframe

 I created a Wireframe for this project to showcase for my mentor what my design idea for this project would look like using [Balsamiq - wireframes](https://balsamiq.com/) (link).
-But I also created this so I could focus more on designing the actual website instead of having to think to much how the design for this project would look like while building the project.
+But I also created this so I could focus more on designing the actual website instead of having to think too much about how the design for this project would look while building the project.

-Since it would be a lot of images to insert in this `Readme` I decided that you can take a look by this shared link of my wireframes, [AndWatch's - wireframe](https://balsamiq.cloud/sxp607p/plaieoc) (link).
-Since the wireframes is a idea of how I think the website would look like before I started coding, the finished website isn't 100% look a like.
+Since it would be a lot of images to insert in this `Readme` I decided that you can take a look at this shared link of my wireframes, [AndWatch's - wireframe](https://balsamiq.cloud/sxp607p/plaieoc) (link).
+Since the wireframes are an idea of how I think the website would look like before I started coding, the finished website isn't 100% look alike.

 ### Trello - User Stories Board

-Before I started to work with the code for this project I was requested of my mentor to create a mapping tool for my `user stories` to easier track `what to do when`.
+Before I started to work with the code for this project I was requested by my mentor to create a mapping tool for my `user stories` to easier track `what to do when`.
 So I choose to use [Trello](https://trello.com/en) (link) as my tool for this.
-During my development I have been moving each user story with it's `EPICS` to the correct stage of the process, and I have made sure that each user story was manualy tested and fully functional before moving on to the next one.
+During my development, I have been moving each user story with its `EPICS` to the correct stage of the process, and I have made sure that each user story was manually tested and fully functional before moving on to the next one.

-If you want to visit my trello board you can do so by visit this [link](https://trello.com/invite/b/e3SZtNeH/834b609e9c7347149b597bb49d09e186/portfolio-project-5) (link).
+If you want to visit my Trello board you can do so by visiting this [link](https://trello.com/invite/b/e3SZtNeH/834b609e9c7347149b597bb49d09e186/portfolio-project-5) (link).

 **Trello board:**

 ![Screenshot of trello board](/readme_images/trelloboard.png)

-Instead of including each `user story` card here, I will explain how these cards are set up by demonstrate one `user story`.
+Instead of including each `user story` card here, I will explain how these cards are set up by demonstrating one `user story`.
 But if you wish to see all of the cards you can then just visit the link to the board above.

-Each `user story` are grouped togheter with other cards that they are relevant by with an `EPIC - Heading` and a unique label color.
+Each `user story` are grouped together with other cards that they are relevant by with an `EPIC - Heading` and a unique label color.

 **EPIC:**